nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 The result grants exactly two things and names them.
 First, that the hash binds: two different records never share a commitment.
-We state that as absolute, which is an idealization, and we own it; real hashes are computationally binding, and the paper says how far that is from absolute.
+We state that as absolute, which is an idealization, and we own it; real hash functions are collision-resistant against bounded adversaries, not collision-free, and the paper says how far that is from absolute.
 Second, that the verifier you run is the one you think you run.
-That is Thompson's moral, read as a premise.
-You cannot check your ruler with the same ruler.
+That is Thompson's moral read as a premise: you cannot check your ruler with the same ruler.
 Neither grant is an axiom of the mechanization.
 Inside the proof the axioms are Lean's own three and four of ours, which say only that entries and contexts are types, that